paritytech/polkadot-staking-miner-monitor/README.md

 ## Polkadot staking miner monitor

-This is a simple tool that monitors each election in polkadot, kusama and westend then stores the following data related in a postgres database:
+This is a simple tool that monitors each election in polkadot-sdk-based chains and then stores the following data related in a postgres database:
 - submissions: The list of all submissions in each election, this is regarded as successful if the solution extrinsic is accepted by the chain.
 The solution may be rejected at the end of the election when it's fully verified.
 You need check `slashed` together with this to know whether a solution was truly valid.
-- winners: Get the winners of each round
+- elections: Get the results of each election, which may be a signed solution, an unsigned solution or a failed election.
 - slashed: Get the slashed accounts

 The tool is based on the subxt library and is written in Rust.